pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 What’s more, Personal Health Dashboard proactively notifies you when AWS experiences any events that may affect you, helping provide quick visibility and guidance to help you minimize the impact of events in progress, and plan for any scheduled changes, such as AWS hardware maintenance.AWS Inspector

 The `AWS Health API provides` programmatic `access` to the `AWS Health information` that appears in the AWS Personal Health Dashboard.
 You can use the API operations to get information about events that might affect your AWS services and resources.

-## AWS Inspector
-Amazon Inspector is an automated security assessment service that helps you `test` the `network accessibility` of your Amazon EC2 instances and the `security state of your applications running on the instances`.

-An Amazon Inspector assessment report can be generated for an assessment run once it has been successfully completed.
-An assessment report is a document that details what is tested in the assessment run, and the results of the assessment.
-The results of your assessment are formatted into a standard report, which can be generated to share results within your team for remediation actions, to enrich compliance audit data, or to store for future reference.

-You can select from two types of report for your assessment, a findings report or a full report.
-The findings report contains an executive summary of the assessment, the instances targeted, the rules packages tested, the rules that generated findings, and detailed information about each of these rules along with the list of instances that failed the check.
-The full report contains all the information in the findings report and additionally provides the list of rules that were checked and passed on all instances in the assessment target.

 ## Cost Allocation Tags
 A tag is a label that you or AWS assigns to an AWS resource.
 Each tag consists of a key and a value.
 For each resource, each tag key must be unique, and each tag key can have only one value.
 You can use tags to organize your resources, and cost allocation tags to track your AWS costs on a detailed level.
 After you activate cost allocation tags, AWS uses the cost allocation tags to organize your resource costs on your cost allocation report, to make it easier for you to categorize and track your AWS costs.